Russian e-commerce booms despite economic doldrums

 Russia's economic growth stood at just 0.7 per cent in the first six months of 2019.

-Over the same period, the Russian e-commerce market has expanded by 26 per cent to 725 billion rubles (S$15.4 billion), according to a study by Data Insight, a Russian-based research agency.
+Over the same period, the Russian e-commerce market has expanded by 26 per cent to 725 billion rubles (S$15.45 billion), according to a study by Data Insight, a Russian-based research agency.

 Even in affluent Moscow, where shopping malls offer a huge variety of consumer goods, many prefer to shop online to avoid the ubiquitous traffic jams.